 These kinds of pattern can make getting help harder, particularly for those who have committed to dealing and aren’t in a healthy mindset.
 Prison time can make relapse more difficult to avoid, too, due to the stressful circumstances on the inside.
 Tragically, only 11 percent of those who need help pursue it in a prison environment.

 Getting involved in drug dealing while in a cycle of abuse may sound like a great way to fund a habit, but in reality, it’s among the worst choices for drug users.
 Drug dealing leads to a dangerous lifestyle, harsher criminal penalties, a likelihood of a life-changing felony conviction and a decreased chance of getting help.
-Instead, seeking support from a treatment center like The Florida House Experience should be the next logical step — a choice that could ultimately save your life.
+Instead, seeking support from a treatment center like FHE Health should be the next logical step — a choice that could ultimately save your life.